-- Safe sleeping habits: Babies should always be laid to sleep on their back, in a crib or bassinet, and in a smoke-free environment.
+- SAFE SLEEPING HABITS: Babies should always be laid to sleep on their back in a crib or bassinet, and in a smoke-free environment.
 For more about safe sleeping, click here.

-- Other needs: If you're looking for help in other ways, you can also call Home Safe, a program funded by Children's Services Council that helps families with young children, at 561-383-9871.
-You can also stop by your local BRIDGES, neighborhood sites that connect families to local resources.
+If you're looking for help in other ways, you also can call HomeSafe, a program funded by Children's Services Council that helps families with young children, at 561-383-9800.
+You also can stop by your local BRIDGES, neighborhood sites that connect families to local resources.
 To find a site near you, call 561-740-7017.

 - Children's Services Council of Palm Beach County